Giants return, so do some players, but Padres’ INF Mateo out

 In Oakland, right-hander Mike Fiers returned to the field for workouts after being delayed by what manager Bob Melvin referred to as a “pending issue,” which wasn’t injury-related.
 Fiers pitched his second career no-hitter last season and was the whistleblower in the Houston Astros’ sign-stealing scandal last fall.

-The defending NL champion Astros were without infielder Alex Bregman on Wednesday because his test results were delayed.
+The defending AL champion Astros were without infielder Alex Bregman on Wednesday because his test results were delayed.

 “He’s probably frustrated because I know how hard Alex works and how dedicated he is to getting off to a good start,” manager Dusty Baker said.
 “There’s nothing that we can do about it.”